 Then, get to work using a clean, sharp pair of pruning shears.
 Remove all of the plant’s dead foliage and deadhead the plant by pinching off dying flowers.

 You can then prune your plant to shape it, making cuts before leaf nodes or near the main stem to encourage new growth.
 It’s up to you but don’t get too prune-happy.
-Never remove more than 25% of a plant or you risk killing it.
+Never remove more than 25 percent of a plant or you risk killing it.

 Propagation: Making Plant Babies

-You can save cuttings from the house plants that you prune and turn them in to new house plants!
+You can save cuttings from the house plants that you prune and turn them into new house plants!
 Simply place them in a cup of water with the cut part facing down and leaves above the water’s surface.
 After a few weeks your cuttings should begin to grow roots.
 Allow them to grow a handful before planting them in soil.
-Visit our plant care guides to find specific propagation tips for your plants.

 The Best Indoor Plants

-ZZ plants are a godsend to people with brown thumbs.
-They are the cockroaches of plants, anything short of feeding them bleach will likely not result in their demise.
-They are popular not only because of their indestructibility but also because they are lovely plants that do an excellent job removing toxins from the air indoors.
-Their leaves are fleshy, oval-shaped, dark green ,and glossy.
-They grow in pairs, in rows, up the plant’s wand-like stems.
-Whether you have indirect light, low light, or merely fluorescent lighting, these plants will flourish and grow.
+ZZ plants are the cockroaches of plants.
+They’re also lovely plants that do an excellent job at removing toxins from the air.
+Their fleshy, oval-shaped, dark green leaves grow in pairs, in rows, up the plant’s wand-like stems.
+Whether you have indirect light, low light, or merely fluorescent lighting, these plants will flourish.

-This romantic and elegant plant cascades out of planters and baskets, with dark green, gorgeous tendrils that wind around whatever they can get their leaves on.
-This plant is a tenacious grower, to the point that English ivy can reach up to 100 feet in length, so it is perfect for beginner gardeners.
-English ivy is also an excellent air purifier and a great plant for hanging in the air.
-If you are looking for a hanging plant, this is fantastic one to start with!
+English Ivy is a romantic and elegant plant that cascades out of planters and baskets, with dark green, gorgeous tendrils.
+This plant is a tenacious grower, reaching up to 100 feet in length.
+English ivy is also an excellent air purifier and a great plant for hanging planters.

-You definitely have seen a spider plant perched in someone’s home before.
-They are extremely popular house plants because they are quick growers, easy to care for, and have uniquely, beautiful foliage.
-Spider plants have long, grass-like leaves that protrude from the plant’s center, like the legs of a spider stretching out from its body.
+You definitely have seen a spider plant perched in someone’s home before with long, grass-like leaves that protrude from the plant’s center.
 The leaves are green with cream edges, a signature that makes spider plants easy to identify.
-Preferring indirect light and being resilient growers, they make incredible indoor plants.
+Preferring indirect light, being resilient growers, and air purifiers make them incredible indoor plants.

-If a snake was flattened out, sun dried, and then stuck in a pot so it stood up horizontally it would look like a snake plant.
-Sort of.
-Either way, it’s clear where this house plant got its name.
-It has thick, long leaves with a striped light green, dark green, and yellowish pattern.
-Due to not having branches, stems, or blooms, it’s a compact grower which makes it an excellent house plant.
-Making it even more excellent is the easy care and maintenance it requires.
+Snake plant on the other hand have thick, long leaves with a striped light green, dark green, and yellowish pattern.
+Due to not having branches, stems, or blooms, it’s a compact grower which makes it an easy house plant.

-Peace lilies are also aptly named, providing rooms with an air of serenity and elegance.
-The pure white flowers that blossom from peace lilies are absolutely gorgeous, featuring a yellow center framed by a pure white flame.
-The dark green, ridged leaves of the peace lily are also nothing to sneeze at, being absolutely beautiful, refined foliage.
+Peace lilies provide rooms with an air of serenity and elegance.
+The pure white flowers that blossom are absolutely gorgeous, featuring a yellow center framed by a pure white flame.
 Keep in mind, unless you grow your peace lily in a spot in your house with direct sunlight it will not bloom.